 Surfer supports exporting to many different file formats.
 When exporting data from Surfer for use either in another software package (either another Golden Software package or a third-party application), for inserting into a publication, or for any other purpose, the multitude of supported file formats can be confusing.
 It may not always be clear when you should be using the Golden Software file types (e.g. BLN, GSB, GSI, ...) or another file format (e.g. DXF, SHP, MIF, ...).

-There are three main types of files you can export or save from Surfer: grid files, data files, and base map files.
+There are four main types of files you can export or save from Surfer: grid files, data files, base map files, and 3D files.
 The base map file formats can be further subdivided into three types: raster image, vector, and metafile formats.
 Which format you choose to export depends on what you are exporting, and what you want to do with the exported data.
 All file formats are designated by type in the Supported File Formats article on the support website.

 |1.
 Grid Files